Song Yoo-geun: Controversy

-Air Purification System Controversy
+Air purification system controversy

 During a press conference in 2005, after he was admitted to Inha University, he brought a machine that purifies air, and gave a demonstration of it.
-The press and the Inha University officials reported that Song claimed it to be a machine that he invented himself, to thank the Korean citizens for their support, it became known later that the machine was in fact designed by a small company.
-According to CEO of JC Technologies, Song's father told him that being able to show off the machine in front of the press will help with its sales, and he had borrowed it from the company.
+The press and the Inha University officials reported that Song claimed it to be a machine that he invented himself, to thank the Korean citizens for their support.
+It became known later that the machine was in fact designed by a small company.
+According to the CEO of JC Technologies, Song's father told him that being able to show off the machine in front of the press would help with its sales, and he had borrowed the machine from the company.
 Song's father quickly admitted this misunderstanding, saying that "Song has ambitions to study air purification methods using photosynthesis, so he just did a demonstration.
 There may have been parts where we were misunderstood, as this was our first large-scale press conference."

-Plagiarism Controversy
+Plagiarism controversy

-In 2015, The Astrophysical Journal (ApJ) retracted Song's paper due to plagiarism issue.
-ApJ noticed that the paper plagiarized a 2002 book chapter, which was originally a proceeding paper of Song's advisor, Park Seok-jae.
+In 2015, The Astrophysical Journal (ApJ) retracted Song's paper due to a plagiarism issue.
+ApJ noticed that the paper plagiarized a 2002 book chapter, which had originally been a paper published by Song's advisor, Park Seok-jae.

 Park first denied the plagiarism controversy towards Song, insisting he will "resign his position if any part of his paper is found unoriginal."
-He also argued that Song's work on partial differential equation is totally of Song's, which is worth to be a "meaningful contribution as a doctoral student."
-Against the argument that several parts of Song's paper is appeared to overlap Park's proceeding in 2002, Park said that the proceeding is conventionally not considered as an 'official' paper, so citing the proceeding paper is not a requirement nor an offence against academic integrity or research ethics.
+He also argued that Song's work on partial differential equation is totally of Song, and is worthy to be a "meaningful contribution as a doctoral student."
+Against the argument that several parts of Song's paper appeared to overlap Park's proceeding in 2002, Park said that the proceeding is conventionally not considered as an 'official' paper, so citing the proceeding paper is not a requirement nor an offence against academic integrity or research ethics.

 UST took disciplinary actions against Park and Song where Park was dismissed as a professor from UST and Song was subjected to 2 weeks suspension.